Amarakon55/ffrec/README.md

-# FFRec – FFmpeg Record
+# FFrec – FFmpeg Record

-FFRec is a simple posix script to record audio and/or display easily using FFmpeg.
+FFrec is a simple posix script to record audio and/or display easily using FFmpeg.
 The usage is very simple:
 * `$ ffrec --audio` or `$ ffrec -a` – record audio
 * `$ ffrec --display` or `$ ffrec -d` – record display